Excerpts from the Clallam County Park web site:

 “The 196-acre Park includes upland forests, rocky bluffs, rocky tide pools, sand beach, Salt Creek access, campsites, and panoramic views of the Strait of Juan de Fuca, Crescent Bay, and Vancouver Island, British Columbia………….pursuits include tide pooling at the Tongue Point Marine Sanctuary………The area was purchased from the Federal General Services Administration after being surplussed at the end of World War II.
 The site was used during World War II as a harbor defense military base called Camp Hayden.”

 Of course long before white folks settled in the area it had been a place of Native settlement, rich in marine foods as well as forest harvests.

 The first time we camped there we watched a mother gray whale and her calf who had come into the bay for protection.
-This time we watched an Eagle bring food to its fledgling in a nest at the top of a tall tree, high on top of the bluff.
+In visits since we have watched an Eagle bring food to its fledgling in a nest at the top of a tall tree, high on top of the bluff and otters hunting in the kelp beds.
 It is a place brimming with Nature’s wonders!

 Click the photos to enjoy slide show and view larger.
 Enjoy!
 And plan a trip there to treat yourself!